mathesar-foundation/mathesar-wiki/projects/installation-improvements-plan-0_1_4.md

 Discourage
 - Someone installing everything on localhost (not just trying it out)

+### Limitations of the Project
+- We won't be making any changes to other areas of the product like database permissions, updating packages.
+We will only be organizing our existing Installation process.
+The user need to be a `SUPERUSER` or be the `OWNER` of the database if they wish Mathesar to manage that database

 ### Terminology
 - Internal database - Mathesar stores its metadata like `Exploration`, `Admin user` registration details in this database.
 - User database - These databases contain the data which the user wants to manage using Mathesar.
 Mathesar can manage more than one database at a time.